+If your children don't like reading, or don't read well, you can still read to them.
+This is in any case a wonderful way of drawing families closer and introducing your own childhood favourites, and can be continued into the teenage years.
 Don't try to make the reading time 'educational', but choose a variety of classics, historical novels and contemporary fiction as it appeals to you all.
-My article 'Raising Bookworms' goes into this topic further.
+The page 'Raising Bookworms' goes into this topic further.

 Computer skills come naturally in home education

 Computer skills are likely to be learned intuitively if your children have access to a computer.
-There is no need for special child-oriented software unless you and your children particularly like it.
-Even very young children can use regular word processors to type letters and stories, and will quickly develop keyboard familiarity if you encourage them.
+There is no need for special child-oriented software unless you and your children particularly like it; by the time children are seven or eight, they can use regular word processors to type letters and stories, and will quickly develop keyboard familiarity.
 Children who struggle with the manual dexterity of writing with a pencil can become quickly confident in typing.
-Perhaps your child could type a weekly letter to a grandparent or friend, or write articles or stories to enter in competitions in magazines.

-If you wake up some mornings and wonder what to do, feeling as if you should be doing something 'formal' - try widening your scope a bit, rather than thinking directly in terms of academic subjects.
-For instance my children have enjoyed: web-page design; writing stories/novels without my interference/help except when they ask for it; stamp collecting; programming; graphic design; art of various sorts; music - self-taught and from outside teachers.
+If your children wake up some morning and wonder what to do, feeling as if they should be doing something 'educational', try widening their scope a bit, rather than thinking directly in terms of academic subjects.
+For instance my children enjoyed: web-page design; writing stories/novels; stamp collecting; programming; graphic design; art of various sorts; music - self-taught and from outside teachers; juggling; soldering - and much more.
 If you want to think in terms of school subjects, there are a few starting ideas on the pages about informal study of maths, English, history, geography and science.

 An excellent, and fairly lengthy article that outlines principles of informal learning - and admits that we don't always understand why they work so well - is 'Informal learning, home education and homeschooling' by Alan Thomas.